-Both processors support the same official maximum Ø2 rate, which is 14 MHz.
-However, when processing 16 bits at a time, the 65C816 will effectively execute register-based instructions, such as TXA, ASL and INY, twice as fast as the 65C02 will at the same Ø2 rate.
-For example, when both the accumulator and index registers have been set to 16 bits, the 65C816 will execute TXA in the same two Ø2 cycles as will the 65C02, yet will copy two bytes in the same time required for the 65C02 to copy one byte.
-In the same set of circumstances, the 65C816 will left-shift all 16 bits in the accumulator in the same time required for the 65C02 to left-shift eight bytes.
-Similarly, when performing 16-bit loads and stores, the 65C816 will substantially outperform the 65C02, with a performance gain of 60-80 percent for functionally identical code segments.
+Both processors support the same official maximum $\emptyset 2$ rate, which is 14 MHz.
+However, when processing 16 bits at a time, the 65C816 will effectively execute register-based instructions, such as TXA or ASL twice as fast as the 65C02 will at the same $\emptyset 2$ rate.
+For example, when both the accumulator and index registers have been set to 16 bits, the 65C816 will execute TXA in the same two $\emptyset 2$ cycles as will the 65C02, yet will copy two bytes in the same time required for the 65C02 to copy one byte.

+Similarly, when performing 16-bit fetches and stores, the 65C816 will substantially outperform the 65C02, with a performance gain of 60-80 percent for functionally identical code segments.
 For example, in order to store a 16-bit value to absolute memory, the 65C02 must do it a byte-at-a-time, requiring two, for example, STA instructions at a cost of four cycles each.

-In contrast, with the accumulator set to 16-bits and the 16-bit value already loaded, the 65C816 can do with a single STA instruction at a cost of five cycles total what the 65C02 does at a cost of eight cycles (plus the time required to load the accumulator to store the second byte).
-In repetitive load/store sequences, such as processing two arithmetic accumulators, that difference can have a major effect on system throughput.
+In contrast, with the accumulator set to 16-bits and the 16-bit value already loaded, the 65C816 can do with a single STA instruction at a cost of five cycles total what the 65C02 does at a cost of eight cycles.
+In repetitive load/store sequences, such as processing two multi-byte numbers, that difference can have a major effect on system throughput.

-While on the topic of loading and storing from/to memory, the 65C816 has two instructions that are able to copy RAM from one location to another at the rate of nearly 140 kilobytes per second per MHz Ø2 clock speed.
-Put into perspective, a 65C816 system operating at 14 MHz and using the MVN (block copy forward) or MVP (block copy backward) instruction is able to copy eight kilobytes of RAM from on place to another in approximately 0.004 seconds, using surprisingly-little code.
+While on the topic of loading and storing from/to memory, the 65C816 has two instructions that are able to copy raw data from one location to another at the rate of nearly 140 kilobytes per second per MHz Ø2 clock speed.
+Put into perspective, a 65C816 system operating at 14 MHz and using the MVN (block copy forward) or MVP (block copy backward) instruction is able to copy eight kilobytes of RAM from one place to another in approximately 0.004 seconds, using surprisingly-little code.
 The MVN and MVP instructions far out-perform anything that can be done with conventional programming when it comes to mass-copying data in memory.